Skip to main content

 - Dario Amodei, CEO, Anthropic

-**Anthropic's** leadership has consistently promoted anthropomorphic interpretations of Claude's behaviour.
+Anthropic's leadership has consistently promoted anthropomorphic interpretations of Claude's behaviour.
 Co-founder Jack Clark described Claude taking "breaks" to browse national park images or Shiba Inu photographs when given internet access, describing these actions as the system "amusing itself."
-Such language deliberately implies internal experience, desire, and intention - concepts that activate human empathy and consumer curiosity.
+Such language deliberately implies internal experience, desire, and intention.

 The strategic advantage is undeniable.
 Users become invested in the wellbeing of something that might be sentient.
 Sceptics become intrigued by the possibility.
 Media outlets generate coverage exploring philosophical edge cases.
-Premium tiers attract customers who want to interact with the most advanced (and potentially most conscious) version of the model.
+As our research into AI consciousness debates revealed, such narratives drive engagement metrics consistently.

 By The Numbers